tioxy/panoptes/README.md

 - Elastic IP's

 ##### Limitations
-The Automatic AWS Whitelist feature can't neither whitelist *public* nor *private* IP's from **EC2 Classic**, so make sure that those instances have an *Elastic IP* attached and their security groups are pointing to the new *Elastic IP* attached instead of the default EC2 Classic ones.
+The Automatic AWS Whitelist feature can't whitelist *public* and *private* IP's from **EC2 Classic**, so make sure that those instances have an *Elastic IP* attached and their security groups are pointing to the new *Elastic IP* attached instead of the default EC2 Classic ones.